 - Over-boiling your veggies can strip them of their natural fiber as well as other micros.
 They should always be slightly crunchy or raw, and never too soft or mushy.

-Carbs help your body hold onto water, and so when you begin restricting your carbs, it’s only natural that it will begin flushing the water out at a quicker rate.
+Carbs help your body hold onto water.
+When you begin restricting your carbs, it’s only natural that it will begin flushing the water out at a quicker rate.
 This is what leads to the initial weight loss experienced by most people first embarking on the keto diet.

-To achieve the full range of benefits of ketosis, you want to be sure your body is sufficiently hydrated so there is never an electrolyte imbalance.
-This imbalance along with dehydration can also worsen symptoms of the “keto flu”.
+To achieve the full range of benefits of ketosis, you want to be sure your body is sufficiently hydrated, so there is never an electrolyte imbalance.
+This imbalance, along with dehydration, can worsen symptoms of the “keto flu.”

-While you may feel that you’re doing everything right by your ketogenic diet, it’s possible that you’re still lacking in micronutrients.
-Some of these you should be consuming enough of include magnesium, potassium, calcium, and sodium.
+While you may feel you’re doing everything right by your ketogenic diet, you may still be lacking in micronutrients.
+Some of these you should be consuming include magnesium, potassium, calcium, and sodium.
 Try eating more greens and veggies to ensure you’re getting enough.

 Get Your Diet Back on Track!

-Some other hindrances to your keto diet could be too much stress, which can stop you from achieving ketosis, not tracking your ketone levels, and not tracking your calories.
+Some other obstacles to your keto diet could be too much stress, not tracking your ketone levels, and not tracking your calories.

-It can take some time to get fully used all of the restrictions and rules that come along with the keto diet, but try not get too overwhelmed or frustrated with your progress or lack thereof.
+It can take some time to get fully used all of the restrictions and rules that come along with the keto diet.
+Try not to get overwhelmed or frustrated with your progress or lack thereof.

-The best thing you can do is to stay diligent, positive, and begin tracking things like ketone levels and protein to ensure your body is getting what it needs to unlock all of the benefits of the keto diet.
+The best thing you can do is to stay diligent, positive, and begin tracking things like ketone levels and protein.
+This will ensure your body is getting what it needs to unlock all of the benefits of the keto diet.